Lanark: A Life in Four Books: Interpretation

 The Unthank parts of the book may be considered as part of the "social-commentary" tradition of science fiction, and Lanark has often been compared with Nineteen Eighty-Four by George Orwell.

-Gray added an appendix to the 2001 edition of the novel in which he included a brief biography and elaborated on some of the influences on and inspirations for the novel.
+Gray added an appendix to the 2001 edition of the novel, in which he included a brief biography and elaborated on some of the influences on and inspirations for the novel.
 He cited Kafka as a major influence on the atmosphere of the novel.
 He also referred to his own experiences in the media industry which he states is reflected in Lanark's numerous encounters in labyrinthine buildings with individuals talking in jargon.
 The Institute he describes as a combination of Wyndham Lewis's conception of Hell in Malign Fiesta along with three real-life structures: the London Underground, Stobhill Hospital in Glasgow and BBC Television Centre in London.
 More immediately evident inspiration can be seen in the cathedral and necropolis episodes in Unthank, whose proximity to an urban tangle of roads is mirrored in Glasgow's real-life Townhead area.
-Glasgow Cathedral is yards away from the Necropolis to the east and the M8 motorway (and aborted Inner Ring Road) to the north and west.
+Glasgow Cathedral is yards away from the Necropolis to the east and the M8 motorway (and unfinished Inner Ring Road) to the north and west.
 Gray said Glasgow Cathedral was the only location he purposefully visited to make notes about during the writing of the novel; all other locations he wrote about from memory.

 Genesis

 Gray began writing the novel as a student in 1954.
 Book One was written by 1963, but he was unsuccessful in getting it published.
-The whole work was finished in 1976, and published in 1981 by the Scottish publisher Canongate Press.
+The whole work was finished in 1976, typeset by the Kingsport Press in Kingsport, Tennessee, and published in 1981 by the Scottish publisher Canongate Press.
 The novel was an immediate critical success.